 Visual indicators make matrices actionable.
 The traffic light system works universally — red for critical risks, yellow for moderate concerns, green for acceptable levels.

-Again, monday work management’s visual boards naturally support this approach.
+monday.com’s visual boards naturally support this approach.
 Customize colors to match your risk tolerance and see portfolio-wide risk status instantly.
+Portfolio Risk Insights scans all project boards and flags risks by severity, so critical items surface automatically, even without manual color reviews.

 4 core risk response strategies